Food environment improvement

 ‘eating out’ diet is higher in fat and protein (DEFRA, 2012).

-highest in the World.
-Extrapolating data from the National
+World.
+Extrapolating data from the National Child Measurement

-there are approximately 12,330 overweight and obese children In
+approximately 12,330 overweight and obese children In Bedford

 Current activity and services

-Regulatory Services team has the core responsibility to ensure that
+has the core responsibility to ensure that all food businesses

-all food businesses comply and meet the necessary national food
+comply and meet the necessary national food safety and food

-safety and food standards legislation.
-It does this through a
+standards legislation.
+It does this through a range of

 2) The Regulatory Services team operate the